Asad-KhanDev/NEXA-AIR/README.md

 - 👍 Thumbs Up
 - ✌️ Peace

-### Recognition States
+The recognition system also supports:

-- `UNCERTAIN` — used when a hand is detected but the landmark configuration cannot be confidently classified.
+- `UNCERTAIN` — when a hand is detected but the configuration cannot be confidently classified
-- `NONE` — used when no supported gesture or valid recognition state is detected.
+- `NONE` — when no supported gesture or valid tracking state is detected

 ## 📊 Real-Time Tracking Metrics

-The Gesture Tracking screen provides:

-- Detected gesture
 - Gesture confidence percentage
 - FPS monitoring
 - Processing latency
 - Tracking status
-- Tracking sensitivity information
+- Sensitivity information
-- Live hand landmark visualization

-## 🎯 Camera & Hand Calibration
+## 🎯 Calibration

-The calibration system helps users prepare the tracking environment through:

 - Hand positioning verification
-- Hand visibility checks
 - Lighting condition checks
 - Tracking readiness
 - Camera availability